kokkos/kokkos/README.md

 cmake --build build && cmake --install build
 ```

-Note that you can also use `Kokkos_ENABLE_PTHREAD` to enable the use of threads instead of OpenMP.
+Note that you can also use `Kokkos_ENABLE_THREADS` to enable the use of threads instead of OpenMP.

 #### Building for CUDA on Linux